pedroka-dev/Bannerlord-Iron-Will/README.md

   - [Iron Will - Wound Experience ModDB page](https://www.moddb.com/mods/iron-will-wound-experience)

 # Features
-  - Adds Athletics Experience to **any** Hero wounded in battle (80xp by default.
-Almost 1/6 of the Athletics XP for level 25)
+  - Adds configurable Athletics Experience to **any** Hero wounded in battle (40xp by default) .
+    - Hero XP scales with Learning Rate.
+Current: xpValue  * learningRateBonus. (can be turned off)
-  - Adds Generic Experience to **any** Troop wounded in battle (80xp by default.
-Almost 1/3 of de XP to upgrade a Aserai Recruit)
+  - Adds configurable Generic Experience to **any** Troop wounded in battle (40xp by default).
+    - Generic Troop XP scales with troop tier.
+Current: xpValue * (troop.Tier +1). (can be turned off)
-  - Player Character, Companions and Owned troops received XP appears in the ingame console.
+  - Player Character, Companions and Owned troops received XP appears in the ingame console. (can be turned off)
   - Works globally to all troops in game, both in battle and campaing map.
-  - Configurable Experience value for Heroes and  Generic Troops at "xxWoundXPSettings.xml"
+  - Configurable Experience value for Heroes and  Generic Troops at "xxWoundXPSettings.xml".
-  - NLogger for debugging reasons at "WoundExperienceLog.txt"
+  - NLogger for debugging reasons at "WoundExperienceLog.txt".
-  - Only valid for **real** battles, so you can't cheese it by getting wounded in tournaments and arenas heh
+  - Only valid for **real** battles, so you can't cheese it by getting wounded in tournaments and arenas heh.

   ![alt text](https://github.com/pedro-ca/bannerlord_iron_will/blob/master/WoundXP/Thumbnails/heroe%20athletic%20exp%20example.JPG?raw=true)